BadeJoey/Yelp_Analyser/README.md

 ![Map Review](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/map_review.JPG)

 ### Stars and Price
-Star, Fair Stars and Price Range all seem to be __normally distributed with a negativ skew__.
+Star, Fair Stars and Price Range all seem to be __normally distributed with a negative skew__.
 <br/>
 <br/>
 ![Stars and Price Count](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/star_fair_price.JPG)
 <br/>
 <br/>
 The Map also shows an even distribution.
 The __Downtime Eastside__ shows a little __higher mean__.
-This semms to be connected to the Japanese Restaurants in the Area which has higher ratings as we will later see.
+This seems to be connected to the Japanese Restaurants in the Area which has higher ratings, as we will later see.
 <br/>
 <br/>
 ![Map Star](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/map_star.JPG)
 <br/>
 <br/>
-Also the Price seems to even out over all the Areas.
+Also, the Price seems to even out over all the Areas.
 <br/>
 <br/>
 ![Map Price](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/map_price.JPG)
 <br/>
 <br/>
-Here another visualitation of boxplots for reviews, stars, fair stars and price range.
+Here is another visualization of box plots for reviews, stars, fair stars and price range.
 <br/>
 <br/>
 ![Stars Review Price](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/star_fair_price_review.JPG)